foreverphoenix/the-phoenix-flavour/content/bg/core-module/step1.md

 {{< alert color="info" title="Summary" >}}
 > This step covers all aspects of preparing the vanilla game, including creations, for modding with Mod Organizer 2.{{< /alert >}}

-This is the first step of the **Beginner's Guide - Core Module**.
-The Core Module is similar to a traditional guide in that it asks you to read closely and follow along with all its instructions as it takes you through the very basics of building a modded setup.
-It is aimed at complete newcomers to modding Skyrim.

 ## Requirements

 The Core Module requires the **Steam** version of **Skyrim Special Edition**.
 Whether you own the **Anniversary Edition DLC** is irrelevant.